Our Story

 In exchange for the authorization to promote itself through attendance prizes and the Hat Trick ceremony, Henri Henri hat the obligation to print free schedules of the Canadiens games and distribute them in the Esso gas stations throughout the city.

-Jean-Maurice Lefevre ingenious twist wa sto print them small enough to be carried in a hat’s leather sweatband.
+Jean-Maurice Lefevre ingenious twist was to print them small enough to be carried in a hat’s leather sweatband.

 1967 -